 The maximum amount of memory to be used for texture caching.
-Arnold uses a tile based cache with a LRU (Least Recently Used) type algorithm, where the least recently used tiles are discarded when the texture caches is full.
+Arnold uses a tile-based cache with an LRU (Least Recently Used) type algorithm, where the least recently used tiles are discarded when the texture cache is full.

 The maximum number of files that the texture system keeps open at any given time to avoid excessive closing and re-opening of files when caching individual texture tiles.
 Increasing this number may result in slightly better texture caching performance.
 On the other hand, if this value is higher than the maximum number of concurrently open files supported by the operating system (e.g. Linux vs Windows), some texture lookups may fail and return red.
 This is set by default to 0, which means that the maximum number of texture files that can be simultaneously opened is automatically computed by Arnold using a heuristic that tries to guess what the optimal number would be for each particular machine.
 We expect that the majority of users will be able to leave this at 0 and get the best performance.

 If a texture map file is stored in scanline mode (e.g. a JPEG file), enabling this option will trigger the generation of tiles on demand.
 The output will be stored in memory and put in the global texture cache.
 This process increases render time, especially for scenes with many high-resolution textures.
 To avoid this performance slowdown, it is recommended to use texture file formats that natively support tile mode (such as TIFF and EXR).
 You can create tile textures with the maketx utility.